 With the economy strong, inflation is starting to pick up too.
 Inflation is the general increase in prices and the fall in the purchasing value of money.

 It slowly makes stuff more expensive.

-The Consumer Price Index (CPI), the metric most commonly used to measure inflation, rose 2.8% in the 12-month period ending in May.
+The Consumer Price Index (CPI), the metric most commonly used to measure inflation, rose 2.8% in the 12 months ending in May.
 The Federal Reserve’s target inflation rate is 2%.
 That’s one reason economists expect to see multiple rate increases this year (including this past Tuesday).

 And let’s not forget about the rising cost of college and healthcare.

 How to Break Free from Living Paycheck to Paycheck